Here’s a bed that combines both creativity and function. And it’s guaranteed to be a hit with the young pirates in your family

 - Quick Clamps

 Rip your top rail to overlap the 1/8″ plywood sheeting.
 Then I used a 5/16″ drill bit to counter sink where I would screw straight down into the uprights.
-Pre drill everything so you don’t split anything.
+Pre-drill everything so you don’t split anything.
 Glue and screw.
+Nice curve. right?

-This was a bit tricky.
-I had to kind of just eye-ball where I wanted the prow to end up without making the boat too long in overall length for my sons room.
+This process of building the boat bed was a bit tricky.
+I had to kind of just eyeball where I wanted the prow to end up without making the boat bed too long in overall length for my son’s room.
 I also wanted it to be big enough for storing a comforter.
 First I laid a piece of 1/2″ ply on the ground.

-After I made sure the curve was nice I screwed the 2/4 in through the bottom.
+After I made sure the curve of my boat bed project was nice I screwed the 2/4 in through the bottom.

 I had to then figure out where the top of the prow should be so I bent a board from front to back with an approximation of the curve of the rails.
 Then I cut it on that mark.

-I then used two 1×8’s from the front of the rails to the prow.
-I clamped them in place and then freehand drew the curve on to the top side.
+I then used two 1x8s from the front of the rails to the prow.
+I clamped them in place and then freehand drew the curve onto the top side.
 Then I cut out one with the jigsaw and tested it on both sides.
-Once it fit well I flipped it over and traced out onto the other board, cut it out, and then fit them into place.
+Once it fit well I flipped it over and traced it out onto the other board, cut it out, and then fit them into place.

-For the side panels I wanted 4 “boards” to run up the length of the boat.
+For the side panels, I wanted 4 “boards” to run up the length of the boat bed.
 I divided the front and back uprights into four equal parts which would be the bottom of each board.
 Then I ripped the ply with the jigsaw because I wanted kind of a rough old boat look.